lilou9221/mcgill_team2_capstone/docs/TROUBLESHOOTING.md

 **Solution**:
 - Verify that `data/processed/suitability_scores.csv` exists and contains the `suitability_score` column
-- Check that `output/html/suitability_map.html` exists (this is the Streamlit-compatible map file)
+- Check that `output/html/suitability_map.html` exists (this is the Streamlit-compatible suitability map file)
 - Ensure scores are in 0-10 range (the CSV file should have scores scaled from 0-100 to 0-10)
 - Check the Streamlit console/logs for any file path errors
 - Verify the config paths match: `config["data"]["processed"]` and `config["output"]["html"]`
-- The program automatically generates both files during analysis - if they're missing, re-run the analysis
+- The program automatically generates suitability map files during analysis - if they're missing, re-run the analysis
+- **SOC Map**: The SOC map is generated on-demand when you click the "Soil Organic Carbon" tab.
+If it fails to generate:
+  - Verify that `data/processed/merged_soil_data.csv` exists and contains SOC columns (`SOC_res_250_b0 (g/kg)` and `SOC_res_250_b10 (g/kg)`)
+  - Check Streamlit error messages in the tab
+  - Ensure the analysis completed successfully before opening the SOC tab

 ### PYTHONPATH / import issues outside PyCharm